totango/discovery-agent/README.md

 ```

-You can then use the response to make calls to you service.
+You can then use the response to make calls to the service.

 ```java